marsiox/ruby-cli-shop/README.md

 ## Configuration
 Configuration file `config.json` contains the currency and discount rules for specified SKUs.

+## Extending discounts
+Discount calculations are specified in separate classes in `app/discount` folder.
+To add a new rule you need to create a new class, require it in the `Cart` class and append the rule in `config.json`, where the name of the rule has to match created class name.

 ## DB
 Sample database is located in `data/products.csv`

 ## Execution
 This app runs in a command line.
 Start the program with `./start.sh` and follow the instructions.
 You need to input product SKUs one by one to simulate the scan.
 After entering all SKUs type 'exit'.
-That will simulate checkout and apply discounts defined in config.
+That will simulate checkout and apply discounts.
 The discounted price is represented by **Final price**.
 <br/><br/>Here is the example flow:
 ```
 ./start.sh